Wad Goals

-"Wad Goals" is the 13th episode of the thirty-second season of the American animated television series The Simpsons, and the 697th episode overall.
-The episode was directed by Mike Frank Polcino, and written by Brian Kelley.
+"Wad Goals" is the thirteenth episode of the thirty-second season of the American animated television series The Simpsons and the 697th episode overall.
+It aired in the United States on Fox on February 28, 2021.
+The episode was directed by Mike Frank Polcino and written by Brian Kelley.

 In this episode, Bart becomes a successful caddy, but Marge worries that it is ruining his character.
 Stephen Root guest-stars as Bildorf.
+The episode received positive reviews.
+Animator Nik Ranieri won the Primetime Emmy Award for Outstanding Individual Achievement in Animation as Lead Character Layout for the episode.

 The episode is dedicated in memory of Marc Wilmore, a writer and producer of The Simpsons who died on January 30, 2021.